 It is easy to see why no one has ever regarded such a regime as plausible: it would contradict one of the Founders’ key convictions – that the federal government must have the power to assure compliance with its international commitments.
 Although their particular proposals are untenable in light of the Founders’ design, these critics are on the right track insofar as they identify the second of Missouri v.
 Holland’s holdings as the potentially problematic one from a federalism perspective.
 The scope of the actual federalism problem attributable to the holding of Missouri v.
 Holland, however, is far more limited thanthey suggest, and does not warrant a complete rethinking of Treaty Power doctrine.
 It just requires some tinkering around Missouri v.
 Holland’s edges.
 The potential federalism problem concerns only aspirational treaty provisions, which might easily gain Senate consent because they do not appear to require anything in particular, but, under a broad interpretation of Missouri v, Holland, could then be the basis of a broad legislative power on matters falling outside Article I. The solution I propose is to exclude aspirational treaties from the scope of Missouri v.
 Holland’s second holding.The power to implement treaties under the Necessary and Proper clause is the power to require compliance with treaty obligations.
 Because aspirational treaty provisions do not impose obligations in any meaningful sense of the term, the clause does not give Congress the power to implement such provisions.
 If such provisions concern matters otherwise beyond Congress’ legislative powers, the Constitution leaves their implementation to the States.

 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "Missouri v.
 Holland’s Second Holding" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 389.
+389.